-3.5 English Language Proficiency Policy [rev. 2015-2016]
+3.6 English Language Proficiency Policy [rev.2020-2021]

 All applicants must be fluent enough in English to understand instructors and the technical language used in their subject area.
 Therefore, for applicants whose first language is not English or whose previous education has been conducted in another language, demonstrated proficiency in English is required.
-This can be done by undertaking and submitting the results of one of the following assessments at the level required for the program to which application is being made.
-Please note that scores for the standardized English language tests indicated below are only valid for a 24-month period from the date of testing.
+This can be done by undertaking and submitting the results of a recognized assessment for the program to which application is being made.
+Please note that scores for the standardized English language tests are only valid for a 24-month period from the date of testing.
 Conditional acceptance for admission to designated St. Lawrence College Programs to students for whom English is not a first language may be granted to eligible students.
-To be eligible for this conditional acceptance students will have satisfied all other admission requirements, will be reasonably able to achieve language proficiency, within one calendar year.
-Following is a list of English proficiency assessments recognized for admission to our programs:
+To be eligible for this conditional acceptance students will have satisfied all other admission requirements, and will be reasonably able to achieve language proficiency, within one calendar year.
+Please see the College's website for a current list of proficiency assessments recognized for admission to St. Lawrence College programs.